 In diabetes mellitus (sugar diabetes) the part of the body that produces the insulin is called the pancreas.
 If this particular body part is unable to function correctly, there is a reduced uptake of glucose by the body tissues which means there would be an abnormal rise of glucose in the blood.
 When this happens it is known medically as hyperglycaemia (elevated blood glucose),.
 There are two main types of diabetes mellitus most people refer to these as Type 1 or Type 2.

 Type 1 (Insulin-dependent Diabetes)

 Type 1 is known as Insulin-dependent Diabetes.
-This particular form usually appears in young people, and is usually known as juvenile diabetes or early-onset diabetes because it usually appears before the age of 40.
-The cells that secret the insulin are being slowly destroyed.
+This particular form usually appears in young people and is usually known as juvenile diabetes or early-onset diabetes because it usually appears before the age of 40.
+The cells that secrete the insulin are being slowly destroyed.
 This is because the body recognizes the pancreas as foreign (an autoimmune condition) or a childhood viral infection would be the likely cause.

 Type 2 (Non-insulin dependent diabetes)